Building Capabilities for Growth

 Building Brands Digitally

-IAB continued its focus on enabling brand advertisers to embrace the new digital media mix enthusiastically, but the challenge of measuring, executing at scale, and building great creative is still causing under-investment in digital.
-To address these issues, IAB is helping members on a number of fronts to lead brands through programs designed to make it easier to buy, create, deploy, and measure engaging digital advertising.
+Work continues on enabling brand advertisers to embrace the new digital media mix enthusiastically, as the challenge of measuring, executing at scale, and building great creative is still resulting in under-investment in digital.
+To address these issues, under the leadership of Executive Vice President and Chief Marketing Officer David Doty, IAB is helping members on a number of fronts to lead brands through programs designed to make it easier to buy, create, deploy, and measure engaging digital advertising.

 Thought Leadership: Events